SanduniNavoda/ng-firebase-todo-list-app/README.md

 # Firebase To-Do List Application

 This is a to-do list application built with Angular that allows users to log in through their Google or GitHub accounts and manage their personal to-do lists.
-The tasks are stored in Firestore, and the application is deployed on Firebase.
+The tasks are stored in Firestore, therefore users can experience real-time task update, and the application is deployed on Firebase.

 ## Features
 - **User Authentication**: Log in using Google or GitHub accounts.